aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 cgroups output format, i.e. cpu in cpu shares (cores multiplied by 1024 and rounded to integer) and memory in bytes.
-For example, memory request or limit of `64Mi` in the container spec will be output as `67108864` bytes, and cpu request or limit of `250m` (milicores) will be output as `256` of cpu shares.
+For example, memory request or limit of `64Mi` in the container spec will be output as `67108864` bytes, and cpu request or limit of `250m` (millicores) will be output as `256` of cpu shares.